sbidy/wiz_light/README.md

 ## Kudos and contributions
 Thank you [@angadsingh](https://github.com/angadsingh) for make such incredible improvements!!
+Thanks to @simora for create a HA Swicht <-> Wiz Switch integration

 Bug fixes:
  - Fixes https://github.com/sbidy/wiz_light/issues/6: make the whole component truly async using non-blocking UDP